RecipeShare

 Levain-style cookies are known for dramatic height, deep chew, and soft centers.
 This ube version keeps that bakery profile while adding a frozen ube halaya core that turns warm and creamy after baking.
 The method is straightforward, but timing and temperature control matter: freeze the filling hard, keep the dough cold, and shape each cookie tall before it hits the oven.

 This recipe is ideal when you want a weekend bake that feels special but still repeats well.
-The dough is mixed in one bowl, the filling is pre-portioned, and the two-stage bake gives you set edges without drying the center.
+The dough is mixed in one bowl, the filling is pre-portioned, and the single-temperature fan bake keeps the method simple while still giving set edges and a soft middle.
 You get clear ube flavor from both ube powder and extract, plus optional white chocolate for extra richness.

 These cookies are sweet, buttery, and vanilla-forward with a clear earthy ube note.
 The outer shell bakes up lightly crisp and chewy, while the center stays soft and almost molten around the halaya pocket.
 If you include white chocolate chunks, the sweetness increases and the purple ube notes taste creamier.